VaruDeV/Discord-Token-Checker/readme.txt

 ~Multi Threaded
 ~Proxy Support At 30 Stars.

-Thank you for using my tool, for src check the src folder.
+Thank you for using my tool

-For direct use directly run the exe file.
+Star the repo for more tools!